hanabi/hanabi.github.io/README.md

 ### Occam's Razor

 * Sometimes, clues can have multiple interpretations.
 For some moves, we make it a point to explicitly define the priority in order to avoid confusion.
 For example, we say that *Prompts* take precendence over *Finesses*.
-* For other situation, there is no explicitly defined priority.
+* For other situations, there is no explicitly defined priority.
 For example, a clue could mean either a *Self-Finesse* or a *Self-Prompt* + *Finesse*.
 In these cases, *Occam's Razor* applies, meaning that you can slice away all the more complicated interpretations and simply assume the least-complex one.
 In this case, a single *Finesse* is less complicated than a *Finesse* + *Prompt*, so the former interpretation would be assumed.
 * It is important to not confuse *Occam's Razor* with *Schrodinger's Cat Principle* - you almost always have to allow for *Prompts*, *Reverse Finesses*, and so forth.
 But when you are not waiting on any information from other player's actions, then *Occam's Razor* does apply.

 ### Team Distribution Principle

 * In general, it is better for useful cards to be distributed **evenly** throughout the team.
-This is especially important in 5 player games.
+This is especially important in 5-player games.
 * Thus, if one of your teammates has 3 of 4 cards clued, it may be better for THEM to be the one giving the clues, and you to be the one discarding - even if their chop is known trash.
 * There are multiple reasons for this.
 First, you don't want them to get a *Locked Hand*, which is generally bad.
 Second, if they continue to draw playable cards, the game may end before they get a chance to play them all.